 EcLiPSE

-EcLiPSE recruited from a slightly older start date (6 months) but recruited up to 18 years of age across 30 Emergency Departments in just under 3 years.
+EcLiPSE recruited from a slightly older start date (6 months) but recruited up to 18 years across 30 Emergency Departments in under three years.

 Patients were included if the treating clinician felt the patient was in status.
 Exclusion criteria were very similar to ConSEPT.
 A deferred consent approach was used whereby the clinicians would randomise without parental or carer involvement and obtain consent following the study drug infusion.
 A separate study was embedded into EcLiPSE to examine this consent process.

 The treatments were decided by a pre-defined randomisation schedule (1:1).
-Treatment packs only being opened when the patient was confirmed to be eligible after the final first-line treatment had been administered.
+Treatment packs were only opened when the patient was confirmed eligible after administering the final first-line treatment.
 As the effect time of benzodiazepines is variable, and either treatment takes time to be drawn up, some study participants would have stopped fitting by the time the drug was ready to be administered.

-After assessing 1432 patients for eligibility 404 were randomly allocated to treatment, 192 to phenytoin and 212 to levetiracetam of which, on an intention to treat basis, 134 in the phenytoin and 152 in the levetiracetam arm received treatment.
+After assessing 1432 patients for eligibility, 404 were randomly allocated to treatment, 192 to phenytoin and 212 to levetiracetam.
+On an intention-to-treat basis, 134 in the phenytoin arm and 152 in the levetiracetam arm received treatment.

-For both studies, the objectives of the study were clear and relevant.
-The patient group is well defined and due to the nature of status, it is likely that were very few incorrect inclusions.
-All subjects were accounted for in both groups and the deferred consent process appears to have worked well in both studies.
-The differences in age selection may have been significant for the younger group in relation to case identification (i.e seizure activity in less than 6 months old can be difficult to determine) but both groups had relatively similar proportions of ages.
+The objectives of both studies were clear and relevant.
+The patient group is well-defined, and due to the nature of the status, it is likely that there were very few incorrect inclusions.
+Both groups accounted for all subjects, and the deferred consent process appears to have worked well in both studies.
+The differences in age selection may have been significant for the younger group in relation to case identification (i.e. seizure activity in less than 6 months old can be difficult to determine), but both groups had relatively similar proportions of ages.

-Patients were randomised 1:1 and whilst a double-blind study would have been optimal, we realise that this was not possible.
-Both studies were analysed on an intention to treat analysis with some patients being randomised but then promptly intubated prior to having the study drug.
+Patients were randomised 1:1, and whilst a double-blind study would have been optimal, we realised this was impossible.
+Both studies were analysed on an intention-to-treat analysis, with some patients being randomised but promptly intubated before the study drug.

 What was the intervention?